 Anton Paar was founded in 1922 in Graz, the city where the company is still located today.
-The Austrian company has no less than four Xcelerates in its production hall.
-Recently Anton Paar even bought a fifth Xcelerate: Xcelerate X60.
+The Austrian company has no less than seven Xcelerates in its production hall.
+Recently Anton Paar even bought a Xcelerate: Xcelerate X60.
 In this article you can read more about Anton Paar’s experience with Xcelerate and the development of automation within the company.

 About Anton Paar

 Anton Paar is the world market leader in the measurement of density and concentration, the determination of dissolved carbon dioxide and in the field of rheometry and viscometry.
 Anton Paar’s customers include most of the major beer and soft drink producers, as well as customers in the food and chemical industries.
 The Anton Paar group operates in many different countries and has 32 subsidiaries and nine production companies in Europe and the United States.
 Since 2003, Anton Paar has been owned by the non-profit organization Santner Foundation.

 Large variation in series sizes: from three pieces to a thousand pieces

 Anton Paar produces measuring instruments, from small mobile devices to room-sized measuring systems.
 In the head office in Graz most parts for these measuring systems are produced.
 This involves both mechanical and electronic production.
 There are many small parts in the measuring equipment.
 The company needed automation for mechanical production where these small parts are processed.
 This ranges from series of three to ten products to series of one thousand products.